 Who doesn’t love playing with bubbles?
 In this activity, students get their hands into some big bubbly fun!
 Become a bubble-ologist while learning about surface tension and more.
 You’ll even create a bubble print to take home!
 We’ll get messy so you don’t have to!

-Miss Pattycake is an energetic and fun character who will engage and teach your students through themed activities, fun songs, and interactive learning programs.
-Miss Pattycake can also make a custom program geared towards the needs of your class.
-Everyday is a Pattycake Play Day when you use your Imagination!
+Suzy Sunshine is an energetic and fun character who will engage and teach your students through themed activities, fun songs, and interactive learning programs.
+Suzy Sunshine can also make a custom program geared towards the needs of your class.
+Every day is a Suzy Sunshine Play Day when you let your imagination shine!

 STILL LIFE WITH KOOL-AID